 The University pays the employer portion for group insurance for eligible retirees.
 The employer portion of health insurance for its eligible retirees is based on rates that are established annually by the Board for the upcoming plan year.
-For the 2019 plan year, the employer rate was approximately 90% of the total health insurance cost for eligible retirees and the retiree rate was approximately 10%.
+For the 2020 plan year, the employer rate was approximately 84% of the total health insurance cost for eligible retirees and the retiree rate was approximately 16%.
+For employees hired on or after January 1, 2013 and retirees after January 1, 2018, the amount the USG contributes is tied to years of service, which ranges from 0% to 100%.
 With regard to life insurance, the employer covers the total premium cost for \$25,000 of basic life insurance.
 If an individual elects to have supplemental, and/or, dependent life insurance coverage, such costs are borne entirely by the retiree.

-For fiscal year 2019, the University contributed \$1,966,320 to the plan for current premiums or claims.
+For fiscal year 2020, the University contributed \$1,254,678 to the plan for current premiums or claims.